MehakRauf/DSA/README.md

 - **Topics Covered**:  Selection, Insertion and Bubble Sort
 - **Description**: In this we have studied three of the sorting algorithms i.e: Selection, Insertion and Bubble Sort.

+## Day 26: Sorting Algos
+- **Topics Covered**:  Dutch National Flag Algorithm
+- **Description**: Solved the problem number 75 of LC.
+Sort Array witj 0s,1s and 2s...
+Solve it using brute force approach then a optimized approach and lastly optimal solution using DNF algo.

 ## Current Status
 I have recently embarked on my Data Structures and Algorithms (DSA) journey.
 The topics covered so far have laid a solid foundation in C++ programming, and I am excited to delve deeper into more complex concepts and problems.